andrewreece/seenet/README.md

 Network graphs are a great example of data that human brains just don't represent very well, and there's real value in the exploratory phase of a project in finding good ways to visualize them.

+Check out [our screencast](https://www.youtube.com/watch?v=5vMvluLGuK8) for a brief introduction to SEE:Net.

 SEE:Net shows three different views of the SEE data, using [D3](https://d3js.org/):
 - [Force-directed graph](http://bl.ocks.org/mbostock/1093130)
 - [Chord diagram](http://bl.ocks.org/mbostock/1046712)